 USF 2006 EdD

-I tack FNP students on a service and learning tour each year in Southeast Asia.
+I take FNP students on a service and learning tour each year in Southeast Asia.
 I also work with the Podiatry Program to provide a screening clinic with Podiatry and FNP students at the California/Mexico border each spring.
-I am very interested in the future of medicine particularly as it relates to new cancer treatments and genetics.
+I am very interested in the future of medicine, particularly as it relates to new cancer treatments and genetics.
 It is very important that the FNP curriculum is in a constant state of renewal as science and medicine are changing so rapidly.
-I am involved in a research study at SMU in "Personalized Medicine".
+I am involved in a research study at SMU in "Personalized Medicine."

 Primary Healthcare in Laos: Fragility and Responsibility,publication 2007.